luminovang/documentation/database/connection.md

 **Return Value:**

-`DriversInterface|null` - Connection instance or null if all retry attempts fail.
+`DriversInterface|null` - Return connection instance or null if all retry attempts fail.

 **Throws:**